-Fife Council has published its second biodiversity duty report.
+Fife Council has published its third biodiversity duty report.
 It demonstrates the range of initiatives that the local authority has undertaken over the last three years to protect and enhance biodiversity – and to meet its biodiversity duty.

 A duty to look after nature